Rich people play the money game to win and poor people play the money game not to lose, but it’s a spectrum.

 - Slowlane millionaires use their house for net worth while fastlane millionires use their house for residency.

 The book also discusses how fastlane millionaires avoid the heard mentality in order to achieve fastlane millionaire status.
 For example, Instead of digging for gold, sell a shovel.
 Instead of taking a class, offer a class.
 Instead of borrowing money, lend it.
 Instead of taking a job, hire for jobs.
 Instead of taking a mortgage, hold a mortgage.
 Break free from consumption and switch sides.
 In actuality this can easily be done given the technological advances of today.
 For example there are many celebrities and noncelebrities that are selling shovels by starting their own cryptocurrency.
 With clubhouse, fiver, upwork, udemey, outschool and many more platforms you can teach whatever class you want.
-You can become a hard money lender or invest in class A shares through realestate syndications or debt deals and loan money to realestate investors.
+You can become a hard money lender or invest in class A shares through realestate syndications or debt deals and loan money to realestate investors with realty shares, realty mogul and the other host of real estate crowdfunding sites.
 You can hire a virtual assistant and leverage that resource or you can do a seller finance realestate deal and hold a mortgage.

 One other way that fastlane millionaires get their millions is to serve millions or at least hundred of thousands of people.
 For example actors and athletes entertain/serve millions of people and that is the reason they can command such a high salary.
 Owning one starbucks probably won’t get you on the fastlane millionaire staus, but owning 10 franchises might do the trick. practicing as a doctor and seeing 40 patients a day won’t get you on the fastlane millionaire path, but owning a practice/surgery center where your hire doctors that are seeing thousands of patients a day will.

 The book is an interesting read and the author does support living below your means and investing in index funds, but of course supports taking a lot or risks along the way.
-Right now I am a slowlaner with some fastlane tendencies, but for right now I plan on continuing to enjoy the ride and living below my means as much as possible while expanding my means by seeking to earn a higher income and then exploiting the difference by investing passively through index funds and realestate.
+Right now I am a slowlaner with some fastlane tendencies, but I plan on continuing to enjoy the ride and to live below my means as much as possible while expanding my means by seeking to earn a higher income and then exploiting the difference by investing passively through index funds and realestate.